 - 12. To add additional hashes, click Scan folder or Scan file.
 Click Delete to remove the selected application hash or folder.
 To view additional information about the hash database, click Properties. - 13.
-To close the hash database viewer, click Close. - Note: You can also use the standalone Application Hash Database Tool, DLExeHasher.exe, to view, edit and merge hash databases. - 14.
-Click Database content and then click Merge to add the content of another database. - 15.
+To close the hash database viewer, click Close. - Note: You can also use the standalone Application Hash Database Tool, DLExeHasher.exe, to view, edit and merge hash databases. - Click Database content and then click Merge to add the content of another database. - 15.
 Type or select the path of the database file containing the entries to be added.
 Alternatively you can use the file selection dialog. - 16.
 Click OK so that DriveLock merges the database content. - 17.
 Then it displays the template properties again. - 18.
-Click OK to exit the dialog and save the changes.

-Note: Even if you are using a whitelist rule based on a hash database of all installed applications to control a computer, it is recommended that you also use some special application rules for programs that are part of the operating system.
-DriveLock loads these special rules faster that data from the hash database and they are available earlier to the DriveLock Agent when Application Control starts.
+Click OK to exit the dialog and save the changes. - Note: Even if you are using a whitelist rule based on a hash database of all installed applications to control a computer, it is recommended that you also use some special application rules for programs that are part of the operating system.
+Diese werden technisch bedingt schneller geladen als die Informationen aus der Hashdatenbank und stehen dem DriveLock Agenten somit beim Start von Application Control wesentlich früher zur Verfügung.

-4.4 Special rule
+6.4 Special rule

-Mote: Special rules can only be used as whitelist rules.
+Note: Special rules can only be used as whitelist rules.